-The art of antiquing wood is done by steel brushes, where you remove the soft wood from the wood and leave the hard wood intact.
-The soft wood are the summer wood and the hard wood is the winter wood.
-Picture a tree going faster in the summer time making the grain structure softer and slower in the winter time making it harder.
+The art of “antiquing” wood is performed with steel brushes, where the soft wood is removed while leaving the hard wood intact.
+Soft wood is your summer wood and hard wood is winter wood.
+Picture a tree.
+Its grain is warm and soft in the summer but cold and hard during winter.

 Antiquing wood steel brush head

 This product is sold in our web store and it attaches to a 1/2″ drill chuck so you can run it in a drill.
-We also offer air tools in our web shop for doing this work but sometimes a small head to attach to your own drill makes the work easier when its just a small job that needs to be done.
+We also offer air tools on our web shop for doing this type of work, though sometimes a small head attached to your own drill makes the work easier when the job is small and fairly quick.

 Antiquing wood look

-As can be seen in this small sample what the steel brushes do are making linear lines in the wood to make the wood look old.
-The longer the tool is used over the wood the deeper the groves in the wood will get.
-After using the steel brushes a clean up process with flap wheel abrasives brushes are recommended.
+As you can see, steel brushes make linear lines in the wood so the wood looks old.
+The longer the tool is used over the wood the deeper the grooves become.
+After using steel brushes a clean-up process with flap wheel abrasives brushes is recommended.

-The same head that you are using the steel brushes on can take an attachment for clean up brushes as seen in this picture.
+The same head that you use for steel brushes can also take an attachment for clean up brushes, as seen in this picture.

-The flap wheels with brushes and abrasives in a p150 will do a good job getting the wood smooth again after the Antiquing wood process and the wood part is now ready for stain color or sealer.
+Flap wheels with brushes and abrasives in a P150 will do a great job getting the wood smooth again.
+After the antiquing process is complete, the wood is now ready for stain color or sealer.

 Our tools can handle any size project you might encounter, from home use to industrial settings.
 We make the rustic sanding machine in all different sizes.
 The example below is from a flooring manufacturer in USA.